Follow These Three Steps To Get Your Burn Pit Benefits

-A burn pit is an area devoted to open-air combustion of trash.
+A burn pit is an area devoted to the open-air combustion of trash.
 The use of burn pits was a common waste disposal practice at military sites outside the United States, such as in Iraq and Afghanistan.
 Smoke from these pits contained substances that may have short- and long-term health effects, especially for those who were exposed for long periods or those more

 prone to illness such as individuals with pre-existing asthma or other lung or heart conditions.

-Waste products in burn pits include, but are not limited to: chemicals, paint, medical and human waste, metal/aluminum cans, munitions and other unexploded ordnance, petroleum and lubricant products, plastics and Styrofoam, rubber, wood, and discarded food.
+Waste products in burn pits include, but are not limited to: chemicals, paint, medical and human waste, metal/aluminum cans, munitions, and other unexploded ordnance, petroleum and lubricant products, plastics and Styrofoam, rubber, wood, and discarded food.
 Burning waste in pits can create more hazards compared to controlled high-temperature burning—like in a commercial incinerator.

 The VA fact sheet on burn pits says veteran burn pit exposures to high levels of specific, individual chemicals that may be present in burn pit smoke have been shown to cause long-term effects, in some cases, on: skin, respiratory system, eyes, liver, kidneys, central nervous system, reproductive system, cardiovascular system, peripheral nervous system, and gastrointestinal tract.

 - Neurologic effects and reduced central nervous system function